uchicago-dsi/poultry-cafos/README.md

 ```
 In this case, the `/path/to/geojson/file` should be `output/nc_predictions.geojson`
 The file will generate and save the filtered version of predictions in `output/final_data.geojson`

+Note on step 3: currently we are not running the Google Earth API because it takes a very long time to run it on the entire North Carolina.
+If you would like to do it, you can give the `main()` function an argument of `True`.
+You should then download the [JSON file](https://drive.google.com/drive/folders/1DSmn-vF4FXlxHlVbKwSWJY7eXqOJaC2w?usp=drive_link) for authenticating to Google Earth Engine and save it in the root directory of the repository as `private-key.json`.
+It will have a name something like `rafi-usa-<id_string>.json` in Google Drive.

 ### Step 4(Optional): Visualizing the filtering
 Go back to the `notesbooks/Data Exploration.ipynb` and run the cells in the `Data Visualization` section.
 You should see 4 things happening: